lander0s/ping-tunnel/README.md

 This tool is based on [ptunnel](https://www.mit.edu/afs.new/sipb/user/golem/tmp/ptunnel-0.61.orig/web/), it allows you to reliably tunnel TCP connections to a remote host using ICMP echo request and reply packets, commonly known as ping requests and replies

 ## Use case
-You are being blocked by a firewall when attempting to connect to a certain host but you can send and receive pings, then you can tunnel your connections using this **"ping proxy"**
+You are being blocked by a firewall when attempting to connect to a certain host but you can send and receive pings, then you can tunnel your TCP connections using this **"ping proxy"**

 ## in contrast with ptunnel, this tool:
 - allow you to "map" multiple ports to a different destinations at the same time (see [config file](https://github.com/DavidLanderosAlcala/ping-tunnel/blob/master/ping-tunnel.json))